reespozzi/ai-academy-platforms/part-3/task-2-cd-pipeline.md

 - Tag your image appropriately

 **Key considerations:**
-- Authentication to ACR (use service principal or credentials)
+- Authentication to ACR (use service principal)
 - Image naming conventions in ACR
 - When should images be pushed vs just built?
 - How to verify the push was successful?